stephentk/BOOK-STORE-APPLICATION-CRUD-/README.md

-# A simple book API
+# A simple booKstore application

 A-simple-book-API allows you to GET books from a library database, POST a new book to the database, PUT(edit) any book in the database, and lastly DELETE